 I am an Assistant Professor at Purdue University in the Computer Science Department.

-I am looking for interns, PhD students, and Postdocs working in the areas of Mobile Authentication, IoT, Trustzone, and Binary Analysis.
+I am looking for interns, PhD students, and Postdocs working in the areas of Mobile Security, Cyber-physical Systems Security, Binary Analysis, and Program Analysis.

 Please contact me if you are interested.